neel-machine/Portfolio/README.md

-# Data Science Portfolio - Neelima Guntupalli
+# Data Science Project Portfolio
+  Neelima Guntupalli

 A bird's eye view of some of the projects I have worked upon in my datascience journey.
 I update this from time to time as I continue working on some cool projects in  my free time.